I found out I am pregnant today. It was a surprise, so I had no idea I was experiencing the following signs of early pregnancy.

 Here’s what Huggies have to say about Dysgeusia (the posher way of saying “metal mouth”):

 Dysgeusia is most commonly due to pregnancy hormones, especially oestrogen.
 This is one of the female hormones which is particularly high during pregnancy.
 This hormone normally plays an important role in our perception of taste, food cravings and general enjoyment of food.
 Because the level of oestrogen varies so much during pregnancy, the sense of taste can change along with it.
 This is why the taste of food when you’re pregnant can vary so much.
 One week something tastes delicious and the next, well, it’s something else entirely.

 10. Some Things Smell Horrible All Of A Sudden

 All of a sudden today, I thought the cafe I work next to was omitting horrible, burnt meat aromas.

-So, there you have it.
-If you’ve come here looking for early signs that you might pregnant, leave me a comment and let me know if any of my 10 signs ring any bells with you.
+If you’ve come here looking for signs of early pregnancy, leave me a comment and let me know if any of my 10 signs ring any bells with you.

 SO, I wrote this post a while ago now!
 I was lucky enough to carry my baby boy full term, and here he is…

 Best Gift for Pregnant Mums

 Are you worried about pregnancy and childbirth?
 Consider GS-JJ.com‘s custom lapel pin for pregnancy and childbirth patron saints for expectant mothers.
 You can customise the pin with different patron saint images and add a brief blessing or prayer on the back of the pin.
 You can give these pins to expectant mothers at pregnancy care centres, and these pins can be a way to bless and encourage expectant mothers.